In this blog post, you are going to learn about the three types of sales funnels that I’ve used to generate multiple millions of dollars online.

 Boss It Up with a One-Click Upsell On Your Sales Funnel

 This last page, the offer/sales page, could probably be improved with a one-click upsell.
-We aren’t currently doing this at the moment, but it could absolutely be something to look into.
+We aren’t currently doing this at the moment, but it could absolutely be something to look into for the bottom of the funnel.

 With that being said, it is really important to understand how the stages work together to create a click-trail.